jaymcor/jaymcor.github.io/notes/fb_situation.md

 From time to time, friends have told me about **strange administrative actions** taken against them, and I've paid attention but tried not to over-react.
 It's concerning, but I like to think of myself as patient and open-minded...

+In fact I can be very patient.
+But the list of annoyances is long.
+Here are some examples.

+* FB is one of the least reliable web sites...
+* FB makes no assurance that you'll see all your friends' posts or vice verse...
+* FB provides no transparency when it's partially down... or when it will be restored...
+* FB UI design and implementation is buggy and random and frustrating...
+* FB UI wastes most of the screen real estate...
+* FB UI not particularly configurable...
+* FB feed is not in sequential order...
+* FB feed content selection algorithm is not configurable...
+* FB feed makes me unsure of when to quit scrolling...
+* FB scrolling is also a pox upon the internet...
+* FB feed forces me to see ads, and not even good ones...
+* FB feed mixes in suggested content...
+* FB feed deprives me of agency and control...
+* FB actively opposes third party improvements...
+* FB has privacy controls, but sells my data anyway...
+* FB makes a mockery of security and doesn't care...
+* FB makes it impossible to know who you're talking to...
+* FB is rampantly abused for hacking and phishing...
+* FB is rampantly abused for disinformation campaigns...
+* FB moderation is random--either too sudden or nonexistent...
+* FB fails to moderate when they should...
+* FB overmoderates when they shouldn't...
+* FB makes people think moderation is bad...
+* FB doesn't particularly make any effort to vet ad quality...
+* FB is rife with untrustworthy ads and viral posts...
+* FB pretends letting you opt-out on a per spammer basis is sufficient...
+* FB will hamfistedly block entire news venues that are critical of FB...
+* FB seems to have no strategy for addressing disinfo or identity theft...
+* FB fills my notification queue with junk I can't opt out of...
+* FB derives profit from getting me to spend/waste more time there and view more ads... the harder I try to finish consuming new posts from friends, it seems the more the feed thins out and is dominated by ads, as if the user feeling caught up is a thing that must be avoided at all costs.

+So yeah, I don't like it there, but there are a number of old friends still using it.

 ----------------------------------------------------------------------------